Bayesian Optimization Over Iterative Learners with Structured Responses: A Budget-aware Planning Approach: PROBLEM SETUP AND BACKGROUND

 In this section, we state our problem and briefly review Gaussian processes, Bayesian optimization, and myopic vs. non-myopic query selection policies.

 Consider the problem of sequentially optimizing a blackbox objective function $f$ over the input space $\mathcal{X}$ where the evaluation of each candidate input $\vec{x} \in \mathcal{X}$ is expensive and where the cost $c$ of each input is unknown before the evaluation.
 In the context of HPO for iterative machine learning models, each input candidate $\vec{z}:=[\vec{x},t]$, where $\vec{x}$ represents model/pipeline hyperparameters and $t\in \mathcal{T}$=$[1\dots t_{max}]$ is the number of training epochs.
 We let the objective function $f(\vec{x},t)$ be defined as the accuracy \footnote{Any bounded metric can be used (e.g, loss, some cases of reward for RL models etc.)} and the unknown cost $c(\vec{x},t)$ be defined as the training time.
 The objective is to identify the maximum of $f$ in a number of queries whose cumulative cost is bounded by a total budget $B_T$.
-Let $\mathcal{Z}:=\mathcal{X} \times \mathcal{T}$, our problem can be stated as
+Let $\mathcal{Z}:=\mathcal{X} \times \mathcal{T}$, our problem can be stated as where $P(\mathcal{Z})$ denotes the power set of $\mathcal{Z}$ and $Z=\{\vec{z}_1 \dots \vec{z}_h\}$ is the sequence of inputs evaluated until the budget $B_T$ is exhausted.
+In other words, the optimal HP $ \vec{z}^*$ is defined as $ \vec{z}^* \leftarrow \argmax_{\mathcal{Z}}f(\vec{z})$ with $\vec{\vec{z}}^*\in Z$ and $\sum_{\vec{z}\in Z} c(\vec{\vec{z}}) \leq B_T$.
+The problem in Equation (\ref{eq:problem}) is solved using a non-myopic policy, where at each iteration, the algorithm accounts for the sequence of inputs that can be evaluated within the remaining budget, i.e., the horizon $h$ is {\em adaptive}.
+We define the non-myopic setting later in this section, which is similar to the setting considered in \citet{lee2021nonmyopic} and \citet{astudillo2021multi}.